 (2a) Notwithstanding the State Trading Concerns Act 1916, the board of a public hospital, in addition to performing its functions, may either alone or in conjunction with any other person or body, with the prior approval of the Minister, provide services to the Minister, the Department or any other person or body upon such terms and conditions, including payment for those services, as that board thinks fit.

-(2b) In subsection (2a) “services” means services of the kind that the board in question provides for the purpose of performing its functions, and includes advice, the performance of work and the use of facilities.
+(2b) In subsection (2a) services means services of the kind that the board in question provides for the purpose of performing its functions, and includes advice, the performance of work and the use of facilities.

 (3) A hospital board shall give effect to any directions given to it under this section.